David de Paula

-David de Paula Gallardo (born 31 May 1984) is a Spanish footballer who plays as a midfielder.
+David de Paula Gallardo (born 31 May 1984) is a Spanish former footballer who played as a midfielder.

-He spent his entire professional career in Austria, with Wolfsberger AC and Austria Wien.
-In his country, he amassed Segunda División B totals of 270 matches and 44 goals for a host of clubs.
+He played football in Austria, with Wolfsberger AC and Austria Wien.
+In his country, he amassed Segunda División B a total of 270 matches and 44 goals for a host of clubs.

 Club career

 Born in Durango, Biscay, de Paula finished his development at Athletic Bilbao after joining the club at the age of 18.
 His only competitive appearances for the first team occurred during the 2005 UEFA Intertoto Cup, as he started in both legs of the tie against FC Ecomax, lost after a penalty shootout.

 De Paula only played lower league football in his home country, amassing Segunda División B totals of 270 matches and 44 goals for Bilbao Athletic, Alicante CF, SD Lemona, SD Ponferradina, CF Palencia, UD Logroñés and Barakaldo CF, over nine seasons.
 With Logroñés, he scored a career-best 11 goals in 2011–12, helping to a final fifth position.

 Aged 28, de Paula moved to Austria, signing with Wolfsberger AC.
 His Bundesliga debut took place on 25 July 2012, when he came on as a 69th-minute substitute for compatriot Jacobo in a 0–1 home defeat to FK Austria Wien.

 In the 2014 January transfer window, de Paula moved to Austria Wien.